kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 ### Version Skew Strategy

 - **Older kubelet (N-1 and older) / Upgraded Control Plane (N)**:
-  - If the control plane is upgraded and generates allocations with `SkipNodePrepare: true` or `SkipNodeUnprepare: true`, but a worker node is running an older kubelet, the older kubelet will ignore these fields and look for a node-local driver to be registered.
+  - **Automated Version Skew Protection**: If the control plane is upgraded and generates allocations with `SkipNodePrepare: true` or `SkipNodeUnprepare: true`, the scheduler's `NodeDeclaredFeatures` plugin will automatically infer that the pod requires the `DraOptionalNodePreparation` feature.
-  - If no node-local driver is running on that node, resource preparation will fail, blocking DRA manager's `PrepareResources` and preventing the pod from running.
-  - *Mitigation*: Cluster administrators have several options during the upgrade transition window:
-    - Restrict the workloads requesting these devices to only schedule onto upgraded nodes (e.g., via node selectors or taints/tolerations).
-    - Defer setting skip fields in `ResourceSlice`s until all nodes and kubelets are successfully upgraded.
-    - Deploy a temporary, minimal "no-op" node driver component on the older worker nodes to satisfy the older kubelet's gRPC preparation calls with success responses until those nodes are upgraded.
+  - Because older worker nodes running older Kubelets ($N-1$ and older) do not support the feature gate, they will not advertise `DraOptionalNodePreparation` in their `node.status.declaredFeatures`.
+  - The scheduler will **automatically filter out these older nodes** during the scheduling cycle, guaranteeing that the pod will only land on compatible, upgraded nodes.
 - **Upgraded kubelet (N) / Older Control Plane (N-1 and older)**:
   - If the control plane has not been upgraded yet, any new allocations will not have `SkipNodePrepare` or `SkipNodeUnprepare` set in the status.